veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 ```

-Now we have a couple of text samples and a couple of modules in the same file.
+Now we have a couple of text samples and a couple of modules in the same file folder.
 Starting to get a little complicated, but it's not too bad, yet.

 ```python
 def replace_words(words):